 How To Get Enough Fiber in Summer

 So how can we better reflect the body’s needs in our meals during the summer?
-We can eat more fiber
+We can eat more fiber.

 Why is Fiber Important?

-Nutritional deficiencies caused by gut dysbiosis (imbalanced gut bacteria) can be especially harmful to women undergoing the menopausal transition, as the changes to sex hormone levels make it more difficult for the body to regulate itself.
-Women undergoing menopause have a higher risk of developing certain illnesses like heart disease and osteoporosis.
 Consuming enough fiber can, not only help balance healthy gut bacteria, but it can also help slow down the digestion process, allowing the body more time to absorb essential nutrients from foods and supplements.

 So how can you get more fiber into your diet this summer?